Url Rewriting using php, smarty and mod_rewrite

 P.S.
 WordPress also saves hyphenated title of a post in the database as a unique id, so they can use it in URL instead of using post id.

-e.g. http://amitgharat.wordpress.com/2008/06/18/url-rewriting-using-php-smarty-and-mod_rewrite/
+e.g. https://amitgharat.wordpress.com/2008/06/18/url-rewriting-using-php-smarty-and-mod_rewrite/